Kaiqb/experiment/training/Module 8/outline.md

 ## What is QnA Maker

-## How to create your QnA Maker topic
+## Create your QnA Maker topic

-## How to connect to your QnA Maker topic
+## Connect to and query your QnA Maker topic

 ## Interpret results from your QnA Maker topic